shkawada/mini-DST/README.md

 - IsolatedMuons, IsolatedElectrons (used IsolatedLeptonTagging, not tuned)
 - IsolatedTaus (used TaJetClustering, not tuned)
 - IsolatedPhotons (used IsolatedPhotonTaggingProcessor, not tuned, not yet for MVA-based version)
-- RefinedNJets (N = 2, 3, 4, 5, 6) (used LCFIPlus: JetClustering, JetVertexRefiner, FlavorTag, not tuned)
+- RefinedNJets (N = 2, 3, 4, 5, 6) (N can be increased to 10 for higher center-of-mass energy) (used LCFIPlus: JetClustering, JetVertexRefiner, FlavorTag, not tuned)
 - ErrorFlow is applied to RefinedNJets to calculate covariance matrix for jets.